Rightpoint/BonMot/README.md

 ## Debugging & Testing Helpers

-Use `bonMotDeubgString` and `bonMotDebugAttributedString` to print out a version of any attributed string with all of the special characters and image attachments expanded into human-readable XML:
+Use `bonMotDebugString` and `bonMotDebugAttributedString` to print out a version of any attributed string with all of the special characters and image attachments expanded into human-readable XML:

 ```swift
 NSAttributedString.composed(of: [